AudioGroupCologne/Stackverse/README.md

-# Metabeat
+# Stackverse

-Repository for Metabeat, Bytebeat live coding in the metaverse
+Repository for Stackverse, StackBeat live coding in the metaverse

 # Dependencies